A Program Logic for Abstract (Hyper)Properties: Sublogic as an Abstraction

 Assume that the logical language corresponds to an abstract domain, specifically $\L = \gamma(A)$, where $D \galoiS{\alpha}{\gamma} A$ is a Galois insertion.
 In this setup, $\alpha : D \to A$, the abstraction map, and $\gamma : A \to D$, the concretization map, are adjoint functions satisfying $\alpha(h) \sqsubseteq_A a$ iff $h \sqsubseteq_D \gamma(a)$.
 Since this is an insertion, $\alpha$ is surjective (and additive), while $\gamma$ is injective (and co-additive).
 Consequently, we have an order embedding: $a_1 \sqsubseteq_A a_2 \iff \gamma(a_1) \sqsubseteq_D \gamma(a_2)$.
 Any abstract element $a \in A$ satisfying $h \sqsubseteq_D \gamma(a)$ constitutes a sound over-approximation of the concrete value $h$.
 The value $\alpha(h)$ represents the \emph{most precise} (i.e., smallest) such over-approximation available in $A$, namely, $\alpha(h) = \bigsqcap_A \{a \in A \mid h \sqsubseteq_D \gamma(a) \}$.
 In this setting, any concrete operation $f : D^n \to D$ admits a canonical abstract counterpart known as its \emph{best correct approximation} (BCA): it is denoted $f^A : A^n \to A$ and defined by $f^A(a_1, \ldots, a_n) \triangleq \alpha(f(\gamma(a_1), \ldots, \gamma(a_n)))$.

 This definition provides a systematic method to derive an abstract deduction system.
-In the rules presented in Figure~\ref{fig:rules}, we replace the concrete order $\sqsubseteq_D$ with the abstract order $\sqsubseteq_A$, and we replace the concrete semantic operations (meet, join, and the monoid sum) with the respective best correct approximations in $A$.
+One can show that both the notion of a basis and the associated notion of density for an interpretation monoid are preserved through abstraction (see Lemma~\ref{le:base-transf}).
+Then, in the rules presented in Figure~\ref{fig:rules}, we replace the concrete order $\sqsubseteq_D$ with the abstract order $\sqsubseteq_A$, and we replace the concrete semantic operations (meet, join, and the monoid sum) with the respective best correct approximations in $A$.

-A first simple yet crucial observation is that both the notion of a basis and the associated notion of density for an interpretation monoid are preserved through abstraction.